drinkbird/drinkbird.github.io/_posts/blog/2017-09-24-code-churn.md

 Always keep an eye for high churn in your codebase.
 Avoid using it as a metric for individual programmers' performance, but rather treat it as a red flag and start looking for the underlying cause as soon as you realize that your system suffers from it.

-Sometimes the cause of high churn is cultural and sometimes purely technical.
+Sometimes the root cause is cultural and sometimes purely technical.
 Make sure you understand what you're dealing with before you take any action, but also make sure that you *do* take some action.

 The more a codebase decays, the more difficult and costly it becomes to fix it.
 If you ignore the symptoms and let the decay spread, it won't be long before the cost of maintaining your system surpasses the benefits the business enjoys out of it.

 Remember that the most effective way of solving a problem is to prevent it from happening in the first place.
-In the case of high code churn, that boils down to discipline and professionalism.
+In the case of addressing intensive codebase stir-ups, it boils down to discipline and professionalism.